omershect/-Reproducible-Research-Course-Project-2/CourseProject2.md

 ## 5    TORNADO  1951             0           2                 2500
 ## 6    TORNADO  1951             0           6                 2500
 ```
-Create a Crop.Dameg.cost function , based on the values from CROPDMG multiple by
+Create a Crop.Dameg.cost function, based on the values from CROPDMG multiple by
-Diffrent factors (K - 1000 , M - 1000000 , B - 1000000000)
+Different factors (K - 1000 , M - 1000000 , B - 1000000000)
 Any other value assume error and put zero

 ```r